mapbender/mapbender-digitizer/README.md

 Using Digitizer requires registering *two* bundles in your application kernel.
 Register *both* `\Mapbender\DataManagerBundle\MapbenderDataManagerBundle` and `\Mapbender\DigitizerBundle\MapbenderDigitizerBundle`.

-# Additional schema configuration values
+## Configuring feature display and interactions
-In addition to settings understood by Data Manager, Digitizer allows the following extra configuration settings in a schema:
+Each schema may define the following values to control basic behaviour:

 | name | type | description | default |
 |---|---|---|---|